kieselsteini/PiXL-old/README.md

 * all resources are handeled as strings
 * games can be written with simple Lua commands
 * true retro feeling with small resolution and chiptune sounds / music
+* uses stock Lua 5.3 with all new features like integers and bit operations

 ## Limitations